awsdocs/iam-user-guide/doc_source/reference_policies_iam-condition-keys.md

 **sts:AWSServiceName**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
-Use this key to specify the service where a bearer token can be used\.
+Use this key to specify a service where a bearer token can be used\.
 When you use this condition key in a policy, specify the service using a service principal\.
 A service principal is the name of a service that can be specified in the `Principal` element of a policy\.
 For example, `codeartifact.amazonaws.com` is the AWS CodeArtifact service principal\.
 Some AWS services require that you have permission to get an AWS STS service bearer token before you can access their resources programmatically\.
 For example, AWS CodeArtifact requires principals to use bearer tokens to perform some operations\.
-The aws codeartifact get\-authorization\-token operation returns a bearer token\.
+The `aws codeartifact get-authorization-token` command returns a bearer token\.
 You can then use the bearer token to perform AWS CodeArtifact operations\.
 For more information about bearer tokens, see [Using Bearer Tokens](id_credentials_bearer.md)\.
 **Availability** – This key is present in requests that get a bearer token\.
 You cannot make a direct call to AWS STS to get a bearer token\.
 When you perform some operations in other services, the service requests the bearer token on your behalf\.
 You can use this condition key to allow principals to get a bearer token for use with a specific service\.

 **sts:DurationSeconds**
 Works with [numeric operators](reference_policies_elements_condition_operators.md#Conditions_Numeric)\.
 Use this key to specify the duration \(in seconds\) that a principal can use when getting an AWS STS bearer token\.
 Some AWS services require that you have permission to get an AWS STS service bearer token before you can access their resources programmatically\.
 For example, AWS CodeArtifact requires principals to use bearer tokens to perform some operations\.
-The aws codeartifact get\-authorization\-token operation returns a bearer token\.
+The aws codeartifact get\-authorization\-token command returns a bearer token\.
 You can then use the bearer token to perform AWS CodeArtifact operations\.
 For more information about bearer tokens, see [Using Bearer Tokens](id_credentials_bearer.md)\.
 **Availability** – This key is present in requests that get a bearer token\.
 You cannot make a direct call to AWS STS to get a bearer token\.
 When you perform some operations in other services, the service requests the bearer token on your behalf\.
 The key is not present for AWS STS assume\-role operations\.

 **sts:ExternalId**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
-Use this key to require that a principal provides a specific identifier when assuming an IAM role\.
+Use this key to require that a principal provide a specific identifier when assuming an IAM role\.
 **Availability** – This key is present in the request when the principal provides an external ID while assuming a role using the AWS CLI or AWS API\.
 A unique identifier that might be required when you assume a role in another account\.
 If the administrator of the account to which the role belongs provided you with an external ID, then provide that value in the `ExternalId` parameter\.
 This value can be any string, such as a passphrase or account number\.
 The primary function of the external ID is to address and prevent the confused deputy problem\.
 For more information about the external ID and the confused deputy problem, see [How to Use an External ID When Granting Access to Your AWS Resources to a Third Party](id_roles_create_for-user_externalid.md)\.
 The `ExternalId` value must have a minimum of 2 characters and a maximum of 1,224 characters\.
 The value must be alphanumeric without white space\.
 It can also include the following symbols: plus \(\+\), equal \(=\), comma \(,\), period \(\.\), at \(@\), colon \(:\), forward slash \(/\), and hyphen \(\-\)\.